Entire Space Counterfactual Learning for Reliable Content Recommendations: Experiments

-\begin{itemize} \item \textbf{Industrial benchmark} is constructed with our industrial recommendation logs in 90 days, divided for training, validation and test in a chronological order.
-Negative samples are downsampled in the training phase to maintain an approximate exposure:click:conversion ratio of 100:10:1. \item \textbf{Public benchmark} is set to Ali-CCP\footnote{\url{https://tianchi.aliyun.com/datalab/dataSet.html?dataId=408}} dataset for reproducibility consideration.
-Only single-valued categorical fields are employed following prevalent settings~\cite{seq2021}, and 10\% of the training set are saved for validation.
-Details of both benchmarks are summarized in \tabref{tab:datasets}. \end{itemize}
+Experiments are conducted using two datasets, with details summarized in \tabref{tab:datasets}.
+The \textbf{Industry} dataset is constructed using our industrial recommendation logs over 90 days, segmented chronologically into training, validation, and test sets.
+Negative samples are downsampled in the training phase to maintain an approximate exposure:click:conversion ratio of 100:10:1.
+The \textbf{Ali-CCP} dataset is incorporated for reproducibility \footnote{\url{https://tianchi.aliyun.com/datalab/dataSet.html?dataId=408}}.
+Only single-valued categorical fields are used following Xi et al.~\cite{seq2021}, and 10\% of the training set is reserved for validation.